xincxiong/ObjectDetection/README.md

    - boxes: tensor of shape  (19×19,5,4)(19×19,5,4)  containing  (bx,by,bh,bw)(bx,by,bh,bw)  for each of the 5 boxes per cell.
    - box_class_probs: tensor of shape  (19×19,5,80)(19×19,5,80)  containing the detection probabilities  (c1,c2,...c80)(c1,c2,...c80)  for each of the 80 classes for each of the 5 boxes per cell.

-     """Filters YOLO boxes by thresholding on object and class confidence.
+    Filters YOLO boxes by thresholding on object and class confidence.
     Arguments:
     box_confidence -- tensor of shape (19, 19, 5, 1)
     boxes -- tensor of shape (19, 19, 5, 4)